 How to explain this fluke?
 I have a few ideas.

 parasites and give parasites to other animals all the time.
 This Avian

 flu is simply a case of a particular parasite crossing the species line.

-Happens a lot more with bacteria, and is a lot tougher the more complicated the organism
+Happens a lot more with bacteria, and is a lot tougher the more complicated

-other creatures have gotten into the act with those slut flowers, including
+other.
+But other creatures have gotten into the act with those slut flowers,

-hospitable place for the Egg organism spores, and that
+is a particularly hospitable place for the Egg organism spores, and that

 their symbiotic life cycle was so well established by this time, that they

 simply adapted.
 So, what happened is that Barsoomian women who bathed in

 certain pools would become infested unknowingly... unknowing until they

 discovered that they were laying an egg.
 Obviously, some would try to conceal

 this, if some of the eggs survived, you'd have by natural selection, an